prooph/event-store/README.md

 ProophEventStore wants to get out of your way as much as it can.
 To achieve this goal it requires neither a specific aggregate implementation nor a domain event implementation.
 Instead it uses translation adapters which are responsible for translating custom domain events to [Prooph\Common\Messaging\DomainEvent](https://github.com/prooph/common/blob/master/src/Messaging/DomainEvent.php) and to reconstitute an aggregate from it's event history.
 You are asked to provide an [AggregateTranslator](src/Prooph/EventStore/Aggregate/AggregateTranslator.php) for your aggregates or you use
-[ProophEventSourcing](https://github.com/prooph/event-sourcing) which has build in support for prooph domain events.
+[ProophEventSourcing](https://github.com/prooph/event-sourcing) which has build in support for prooph/event-store.

 ** Note ** Check the usage example to see how you can set up a repository with an AggregateTranslator.